 Q. Can you help parents who have a difference of opinion about a parenting issue?

-A. I help parents who have disagree and find themselves in conflict because of those differences of opinion.
+A. I help parents who have disagreed and find themselves in conflict because of those differences of opinion.
 Each parent draws from how they were raised.
-For example, some parents may choose to be permissive because their parents were strict.
+For example, some parents may choose to be permissive because their parents were strict while others may follow suit and raise their children as they were raised.
 Sometimes when parents come in, their child isn’t doing well and parents are wondering if they’re part of the problem.
-Therapy helps parents co-parent in a unified fashion; it helps parents identify what they’re doing that could be contributing to their child’s behavioral problems that are concerning the parents.
+Therapy helps parents to co-parent in a unified fashion; it helps parents identify what they’re doing that could be contributing to their child’s behavioral problems.

 Q. I made mistakes with my children when they were growing up and the relationship with my adult children is strained.
 Can therapy help me repair the relationship, or is it too late?

 A. It is absolutely not too late.
 In the moment that the parents are able to be with their adult child and listen to their child’s complaints, healing can begin.
-They can upgrade their relationship from a parent-child relationship to an adult child-parent relationship.
-Parents listen more as a peer and less as an authority figure.
+They can upgrade their relationship from a parent-child relationship to a parent-adult child relationship.
+When parents and their adult children shift to a more adult relationship, parents listen more as a peer and less as an authority figure.
 This process serves as a bridge to shift the relationship into more of an adult relationship.
 It’s healthy for adult children to be able to tell parents what didn’t go right for them.
 It’s normal and healthy for everyone to talk about that honestly.

 We know parents can’t do a great job all the time or in every area.
-When they can talk about this, the adult child can release their resentment, hurt and guilt from the past.
+When they can talk about this, the adult child can release their resentment and hurt and the parent can release their guilt from the past.
 It’s a tremendous gift to invite your child to do this with you.
-Parents can invite an open conversation with their adult children by saying, “I want to hear from you.
+Parents can initiate an open conversation with their adult children by saying, “I want to hear from you.
 I know I wasn’t a perfect parent.”
 This is a good thing for the adult child-parent relationship.